mmondics/aiops-z/README.md

 ### Overview of Turbonomic Application Resource Management

-Turbonomic is IBM's solution for Application Resource Management (ARM) for both cloud and on-premises environments.
+Turbonomic is IBM's Application Resource Management (ARM) solution for cloud and on-premises environments.

-Application Resource Management is a top-down, application-driven approach that continuously analyzes applications' resource needs and generates fully automatable actions to ensure applications always get what they need to perform.
+Application Resource Management platofrms continuously analyze applications' resource needs and generate fully automatable actions to ensure applications always get what they need to perform.
 It runs 24/7/365 and scales with the largest, most complex environments.

 Turbonomic enables environments to achieve the following conflicting goals at the same time: